-For any further info or to chat about running a bespoke trek, we’d love to hear from you at email@example.com or call 01492 588 069.
+For any further info or to chat about running a bespoke event, we’d love to hear from you at firstname.lastname@example.org or call 01492 588 069.

 The Lake District Challenge is a team event and is not designed to be individual competitive race.
 You will be taking part in teams of between 10 people with a dedicated Leader for each leg.
 We encourage team spirit and support of each other to ensure everyone has the best opportunity to complete the challenge and enjoy the journey along the way too.
 This event is a fantastic way to meet like-minded people and share an incredible adventure whilst being accompanied and supported by friendly and experienced Adventurous Ewe Leaders and Crew.

 This Lake District Challenge is graded as a ‘Medium’ challenge and an ideal introduction to multi-activity events.
 Preparation is key to help you get the most enjoyment and reward from this adventure.
 A good level of fitness is required.
 During the cycling leg you will be travelling on roads and forest cycle trails on a mountain bike.
 You do not need to have previous mountain biking experience for these trails though please note, there are some challenging hill climbs and gravel sections.
 For the kayak section you do not need any previous paddling experience.
 You will receive a full kayak brief and instruction and have the chance to practice your new skills prior to starting your paddling journey.
 For trekking the Old Man of Coniston, a good level of fitness will really help you tackle some of the steeper slopes.
 The terrain is rough and rocky in parts.

 A training programme will be provided.
 It’s a fantastic challenge and the sense of achievement is huge on completion of this epic one day adventure in the heart of the Lake District.

 A bespoke training programme will be provided when join the team for this adventure to help you with your preparations.